• Skip to content

 He had very strong feelings about why he thought performance appraisals were a waste of time and ultimately added no value to the employee or organization.

-Most anyone who has managed people or has been managed by someone has experienced the sometimes stressful, time-consuming process of performance management.
+Most anyone who has managed people or has been managed by someone has experienced the sometimes stressful, time-consuming performance management process.

-In theory, I agree that organizations that do not have strong performance management systems can have a negative effect both on employees as well as their managers.
+In theory, I agree that organizations that do not have strong performance management systems can have a negative effect on both employees and managers.

-However, a well-designed performance management process can be rewarding for both the employee as well as the manager.
+However, a well-designed performance management process can reward the employee and the manager.

-So what are the advantages and the disadvantages of performance management?
+So, what are the advantages and disadvantages of performance management?

 Disadvantages of Performance Management